robSanders818/Sanders-Nabar-2800-Project-One/README.md

 ## Ohm Nabar and Robert Sanders
 ### Installation Instructions:

-To install the sat solver library, you must use a unix based system.
+To install the sat solver library, you must use a unix based system with python3 and pip3 installed.
 Then run the command "pip3 install python-sat".
 This should enable the sat solver library to work correctly.
 For more help see
 > https://pysathq.github.io/installation.html